5 Successful Influencer Marketing Campaigns You Need to Emulate

 - Adapt your campaigns and sponsored ads to match the look and feel of the platform you use.

-BMW did this with perfection.
+BMW did this to perfection.

-They offered users a challenge, and leveraged music and dancing, all of which are very popular TikTok.
+They offered users a challenge, and leveraged music and dancing, all of which are very popular on TikTok.
 They also required users to embody the BMW I series in their choreographies – they were to dance either on, in, or around the new cars.

-Ready to Run Successful Influencer Campaigns?
+Ready to Run a Successful Influencer Campaign?

 What can you learn from these influencer marketing campaigns?